2022 Alabama House of Representatives election: District 25

-Fourth term incumbent Republican Representative and Speaker of the Alabama House of Representatives Mac McCutcheon announced his retirement at the conclusion of the 2022 legislative session.
+Fourth-term incumbent Republican representative and Speaker of the Alabama House of Representatives Mac McCutcheon announced his retirement at the conclusion of the 2022 legislative session.
 Retired United States Army helicopter pilot Buck Clemons and pharmacist Phillip Rigsby ran in the primary to replace McCutcheon.
 Rigsby annihilated Clemons in the primary.
 Former Miss America Mallory Hagan was nominated by the Democratic Party to contest the district in the general election.

 Endorsements

 District 26

-Third term incumbent Republican Representative Kerry Rich announced he would not seek reelection in 2022.
-Financial planner Brock Colvin, nurse Annette Holcomb and businessman Todd Mitchem all ran in the primary to replace Rich.
+Third-term incumbent Republican representative Kerry Rich announced he would not seek reelection in 2022.
+Financial planner Brock Colvin, nurse Annette Holcomb, and businessman Todd Mitchem all ran in the primary to replace Rich.
 Colvin won the primary outright to represent the Republican Party in the general election.
 Pastor Ben Alford was nominated by the Democratic Party to contest the district in the general election.

 Endorsements

 District 27

-First term incumbent Republican Representative Wes Kitchens ran for reelection in the 27th district against Democratic nominee and publisher Herb Neu.
+First-term incumbent Republican representative Wes Kitchens ran for reelection in the 27th district against Democratic nominee and publisher Herb Neu.

 Endorsements

 District 28

-First term incumbent Republican Representative Gil Isbell was primaried by former holder of this seat Mack Butler.
+First-term incumbent Republican representative Gil Isbell was primaried by the former holder of this seat, Mack Butler.
 No Libertarians or Democrats filed to run for the seat, leaving Butler unopposed on the general election ballot.
 Controversy arose from this election as some voters in this district were accidentally assigned to District 29, and vice versa.
 This oversight was acknowledged by Etowah County Probate Judge Scott Hassell.

 Endorsements

 District 29

-Third term incumbent Republican Representative Becky Nordgren resigned her seat in 2021 after being elected Revenue Commissioner of Etowah County.
+Third-term incumbent Republican representative Becky Nordgren resigned her seat in 2021 after being elected Revenue Commissioner of Etowah County.
 County Commissioner Jamie Grant and preacher Mark Gidley ran in the primary to replace Nordgren.
 Gidley only won the primary by 74 votes, and an error made by the county in correctly assigning voters between Districts 28 and 29 caused Grant to not immediately concede the election.
 However, Gidley was still certified as the winner.
 Clifford Foy Valentin was nominated by the Libertarian Party to contest the district in the general election.

 Endorsements

 District 30

-First term incumbent Republican Representative Craig Lipscomb ran unopposed in the 30th district.
+First-term incumbent Republican representative Craig Lipscomb ran unopposed in the 30th district.

 Endorsements

 District 31

-Third term incumbent Republican Representative Mike Holmes announced he would not run for reelection in 2022.
+Third-term incumbent Republican representative Mike Holmes announced he would not run for reelection in 2022.
 Cybersecurity specialist Chadwick Smith and Elmore County Commission Chairman Troy Stubbs both ran in the primary to replace Holmes, with Stubbs gaining about two-thirds of the vote.
 No Libertarians or Democrats filed to run for the seat, leaving Stubbs unopposed on the general election ballot.

 Endorsements

 District 32

-Eighth term incumbent Democratic Representative Barbara Boyd was challenged by Republican nominee Evan Jackson in the 32nd district.
+Eighth-term incumbent Democratic representative Barbara Boyd was challenged by Republican nominee Evan Jackson in the 32nd district.